galaxy-co-ai/galaxyco-ai-v2/WARP.md

 - ❌ Using npm or yarn (use pnpm)

 ### Legacy References

 - ❌ Do NOT reference "Rise Roofing" - this is from a past project version
 - ❌ Do NOT use outdated agent patterns - follow AI Gateway standards

+### AI Collaboration Anti-Patterns

+- ❌ Do NOT implement everything from research docs without critical analysis
+- ❌ Do NOT skip the working docs review process (`docs/working/`)
+- ❌ Do NOT assume all findings are relevant to current project stage

 ---